-We hope that the suggestions given in this article have successfully fixed the Linksys Velop blinking red light by now.
+We hope that the suggestions given in this article have successfully fixed blinking red light on your Linksys Velop by now.
 However, if you have tried everything we have suggested and the red light is still blinking it is recommended to open a ticket with Linksys or contact them by phone, live chat or Twitter.
 They are known to be very supportive and helpful

 Hey, I’m David.
 I’ve been working as a wireless network engineer and a network administrator for 15 years.
 During my studies, I also worked as an ISP field technician – that’s when I met Jeremy.